datasektionen/bawang-content/en/organisation/sammansattning/body.md

 The Board member of Business Relations can be reached at [d-nok@datasektionen.se](mailto:d-nok@datasektionen.se).

-## Board member of Student Issues - Douglas Fischer
+## Board member of Student Issues - Malin Svenberg

 Works with question regarding the well being of our members, working environment, and social events.